Are you looking for ideas on what things to do in Oaxaca, Mexico?

 The best way to fall in love with this city is to look at the people; simply people watch.
 Grab a coffee, perch on a wall, and watch the day go by.

-Enjoy the culture through seeing how people interact with each other always on my list of cool things in Mexico.
+Enjoying the culture through seeing how people interact with each other is always on my list of things in Mexico.
 With Latin American countries in general, you can learn for free.

 When it comes to safety in Oaxaca don’t worry, just be sure not to stare too hard or too long; people will want to know what your problem is!